xinyang920/Binary-Segmentation/README.md

 # Binary-Segmentation
-This is binary segmentation train tools.
+This is the general training code for binary semantic segmentation